MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 # Create a Microsoft Teams app package

-You need an app package however you plan to distribute your Microsoft Teams app.
+You need an app package however you plan to distribute your :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams app.
 A valid package is a ZIP file that contains the following:

 * **App manifest**: Describes how your app is configured, including its capabilities, required resources, and other important attributes.
 * **App icons**: Each package requires a color and outline icon for your app.